SnehaJ765/ProM-Ex/README.md

  2) Select the appropriate columns for case IDs and activities.
 ## Analyze Anomalies:

-1) The tool will process the event log, detect timestamp and activity anomalies, and display them.
+1) The tool will process the event log, detect anomalies, and display them.
 2) Visualizations and SHAP-based explanations will be provided.
 ## LLM-Based Explanations: